|Homepage:||Click to visit|

 |FASH 450 Machine Knitting - 3 cr||Industrial Knitwear|

-*Students who have already taken ARTH 102 may select 1 elective from the Liberal & Studio Arts Catelog.
+*Students who have already taken ARTH 102 may select 1 elective from the Liberal & Studio Arts Course List.
 Students must obtain approval from the Drexel department.
 For example, if you select an Art History elective, Drexel's Program Director of Art History must approve a Drexel equivalent title and course number.

 Design & Merchandising Accademia Course Plan